COVID-19: Exposure Logging and Contact Tracing:

 I don't know if the other passenger simply picked up on how I was feeling, or if they were just feeling guilty on their own accord.
 But whatever the case may have been, just as they were getting down from the bus, they questioned the bus driver regarding why their temperature had not been checked.
 It was at that point, after being reminded by the passenger, that the bus driver finally checked their temperature.
 Again, I did not say a word.
 I still wonder if I should have called up the bus company and questioned them about this incident.
 I may still do it, even though this incident occurred a few weeks ago, because I will be taking the bus again very soon.

 So, my point in sharing this anecdote with you is that I do have a pretty good idea regarding how someone might feel if the exposure notifications on our devices occurred in real time.
 If I was the infected person in that crowd, I would probably quickly slink out of that place as quickly and as inconspicuously as I could.
 And if it was someone else in that crowd who was infected, they just might feel the darts and questioning glances as people began to wonder who it was amongst them who might be infected.
-So let's all try to be sensitive to how others may be feel in regards to the coronavirus.
+So let's all try to be sensitive to how others may be feel in regard to the coronavirus.
 A little consideration goes a long way.

 By the way, if you are wondering what my general thoughts are regarding this pandemic, the various actions which have been taken by the government, social distancing, and the requirement to wear face masks, please refer to the other three articles, seventeen BBB Blog posts, and one poem which are listed at the end of this current article.
 They offer a rather complete picture of my position regarding this entire matter.